KahWee - Web Development, AI Tools & Tech Trends

 Document Your Quirks: Why CLAUDE.md Changes Everything

-Here's what changes everything: most teams document their architecture, but almost nobody documents their quirks—the gotchas, the edge cases, the "oh right, you have to do it THIS way or it breaks."
+Most teams document their architecture, but almost nobody documents their quirks—the gotchas, the edge cases, the "oh right, you have to do it THIS way or it breaks."

-That's where Claude Code becomes a force multiplier.
+That is where Claude Code becomes a force multiplier.

-• Claude has to ask: "Are you in a monorepo?
+Claude encounters pnpm typecheck failing from a package directory.
+Claude asks: "Are you in a monorepo?
 Are you using pnpm?
 Where should I run this?"
+You explain the architecture.
+Claude fixes it.
+Next task: same questions, same exploration, same delay.

-• Claude reads CLAUDE.md: "pnpm workspace puts binaries at root in node_modules/.bin/.
+Claude encounters the same error.
+Claude reads CLAUDE.md: "pnpm workspace puts binaries at root in node_modules/.bin/.
 Always run from project root."
+Claude fixes it immediately, and the next task requires no questions.

 What Goes in CLAUDE.md